GreyingRaven/wl-clipboard-DeepL-translator/README.md

         To disable translations map point to non existing file.
  - s    Set source_lang (Default: JA).
  - t    Set target_lang (Default: EN).
+ - c    Set clear flag (Default: true).[No value needed, if used flag is set to false]
  - R    Enable/Disable removal flag (Default: Enabled)[true|false].

 For easier use create a symling to ~/.local/bin